 Step by Step

 The first step of the implementation process was to create a single, nationwide cost database within DESTINI Data Manager, the central data management application that supports DESTINI Estimator and provides a single database platform for both conceptual and detailed estimating.
-This shared database enables DESTINI Profiler outputs to be opened in DESTINI Estimator so that 3D modeling from the design department can seamlessly form the basis of the downstream estimating process.

 The end goal: To create a single master database with consistent pricing nationwide, to which regional factors can be applied as needed.
 Although cost data needed to come from five different offices, Marks serves as the single point of contact to bring it all together, with hands-on support from Maiden.

 “A lot of the front-end work involves putting line items into new buckets and assessing our accounting codes,” Marks explains.
 “Doug has provided valuable support, making drop-downs available in our Excel worksheets so that I can quickly assess line items and uploading everything for us into Data Manager.”

 At the same time, Maiden worked to scrub the data and integrate it into Estimator, submitting it for review and making adjustments along the way.

 “It’s a phased approach,” Maiden notes.
 “The first phase is data mining and unification of data, so it’s prepared and consumable by all end users once we are ready to go live.
 Korte has a lot of intellectual property that helps them win work, and it’s my job to understand that data, sanitize it, and set it up for Estimator; prune out any legacy data that’s no longer relevant, and give it all back to them so they can test drive it and have a seamless transition.”

 Because implementation ran ahead of schedule, Marks and Maiden had more time to build out rate tables and assemblies in Data Manager, giving Korte’s estimators the ability to quickly build accurate, consistent estimates based on real-world costs.